The Voyage of The Aegre: Notes on Chapter 20- High and Dry on Pago Pago

 And a few other places…

-As I explain in the book, after three months of diminishing employment prospects in American Samoa, my desire for a bigger boat, and Julie’s for no boat at all, we decided to cease voyaging aboard The Aegre and instead fly to New Zealand.
-We eventually flew out at about midnight, a few days before Christmas 1974, and were farewelled at the airport by Ken and Jennifer Bailey, who had looked after us so well.
+As I explain in Chapter 20, we eventually decided to cease voyaging aboard The Aegre and instead fly to New Zealand.
+We ultimately flew out at about midnight, a few days before Christmas 1974, and were farewelled at the airport by Ken and Jennifer Bailey, who had looked after us so well.

 On our departure from American Samoa, The Samoan Sun newspaper published a short piece about us.